-- 1. Design applications using stacks and implement various types of queues.
-(K6) - 2.
-Analyze and implement operations on linked lists and demonstrate their applications.
-(K4) - 3.
-Summarize the operations on trees.
-(K2) - 4.
-Outline the various types of Graphs and Graph Traversals.
-(K2) - 5.
-Illustrate various searching and sorting techniques.
-(K2)
+- 1. Design applications using stacks and implement various types of queues. - 2.
+Analyze and implement operations on linked lists and demonstrate their applications. - 3.
+Demonstrate operations on trees. - 4.
+Demonstrate implementation of various types of Graphs and Graph Traversals. - 5.
+Implement various searching and sorting techniques.